Kitware/SMQTK/docs/release_notes/pending_release-diy-ai.rst

     for ``RankRelevancyWithFeedback``, supporting wrapping a ``RankRelevancy``
     instance for margin sampling.

+CI

+* Added test checking that a pending release notes files is updated on a merge request, otherwise it fails.
+The intent of this test is to remind contributors that they ought to be adding change notes.

 Documentation

 * Update plugin related sphinx documentation content and examples.

+IQR

+* Change over the previous use of the "RelevancyIndex" to the new "RankRelevancy" algorithm interface in the IqrSession class.
+Updates also reflected in the IQR web service and respective unit tests.

 Utils